-Your doctor will want to take your medical history and conduct a physical examination.
-Be sure to tell your doctor of any injuries to the neck area.
-Several types of tests can also be used to determine the cause of your wry neck.
+Your doctor will want to take your medical history and conduct a physical exam.
+Be sure to tell them about any injuries to your neck area.
+Several types of tests can also determine the cause of your wry neck.

 An electromyogram (EMG) measures electrical activity in your muscles.
 It can determine which muscles are affected.